le717/PatchIt/README.md

 If you would like to contribute to the development of *PatchIt!*, please be sure to read these few guidelines.

 * As already stated, *PatchIt!* is written in Python 3, 3.3.0 to be exact.
-You will need to have a complete installation of Python 3.3.0 to commit to this repo.
-I will not be back-porting the to 2.7.
+You will need to have a complete installation of Python 3.3.0 to edit and run *PatchIt!* I will not be back-porting it to 2.7, nor rewriting it in 2.7.

-* Coming soon.
+* Beta builds and the final release will be compiled into x86 and x64 Windows EXEs using [cx_freeze](cx-freeze.sourceforge.net).
+Py2EXE does not support Python 3, so I cannot use it.

+* The * .PiP format documentation will be written at a later time.
+The goal is to have Beta 3 or 4 ready for public use, although it may not completely bug free.
+Of course, if everything is written before then, it will be released as a final 1.0 version.

 *PatchIt!* is copyright 2013 le717, and released under the GNU General Public License Version 3.